DETAILED ACTION

 A patent for a claimed invention may not be obtained, notwithstanding that the claimed invention is not identically disclosed as set forth in section 102, if the differences between the claimed invention and the prior art are such that the claimed invention as a whole would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to which the claimed invention pertains.
 Patentability shall not be negated by the manner in which the invention was made.

 With respect to claim 2, Lam discloses the power supply circuit of claim 1 as set forth above, and remains silent as how to form the current source.
-It was well known at the time of filing of the invention to implement a current source as a current mirror.
+It was well known before the effective filing date of the claimed invention to implement a current source as a current mirror.

 Kim discloses wherein the current driver (Fig. 3C 224a) comprises a current mirror (paragraph 52; Fig. 3A 222a or Fig. 3B 222b).
-It would have been obvious to one of ordinary skill in the art at the time of filing of the invention to implement wherein the current driver comprises a current mirror.
+It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to implement wherein the current driver comprises a current mirror.

 With respect to claim 3, Lam in view of Kim make obvious the power supply circuit of claim 2 as set forth above.
-Lam discloses only a fixed current source while Kim discloses an adjustable current source.
-It would have been obvious to one of ordinary skill in the art at the time of filing of the invention to implement wherein the current mirror is configured to receive a digital code (Kim Fig. 3C ICS<5:0>) to set an amount of output current, in order to make the current source adjustable.
+Lam discloses a fixed current source to provide the supplemental current for binary transitions (Fig. 5 TXP transitions) in the data signal and does not disclose the current driver receiving a digital code, while Kim discloses an adjustable current source configured to receive a digital code (Kim Fig. 3C ICS<5:0>) to set a predetermined amount of current.
+It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to implement wherein the current driver is configured to receive a digital code to set a predetermined amount of the supplemental current for a binary transition in the data signal, in order to make the current source adjustable such as for calibrating the current driver or decreasing the ripple by providing the required supplemental current.

-With respect to claim 12, Lam discloses a circuit comprising: a voltage regulator coupled (Fig. 6 amplifier and FET) to a power rail (Fig. 6 VDD); a current driver (Fig. 6 304) comprising a fixed current source configured in parallel with the voltage regulator between a load (Fig. 6 204) and the power rail; and a switch (Fig. 6 switch in series with 304) configured between the fixed current source and the load, the switch responsive to one or more of an enable signal, clock signal, and binary sequence (paragraph 55) applied to the load.
+With respect to claim 12, Lam discloses a circuit comprising: a voltage regulator coupled (Fig. 6 amplifier and FET) to a power rail (Fig. 6 VDD); a current driver (Fig. 6 304) comprising a fixed current source configured in parallel with the voltage regulator between a load (Fig. 6 204) and the power rail; and a switch (Fig. 6 switch in series with 304) configured between the fixed current source and the load, the switch responsive to transitions (Fig. 5 transitions input to buffer creating the TXP transitions) in a binary data sequence (Fig. 5 INP) applied to the load.
 Lam discloses a fixed current source and remains silent as to implementing an adjustable current source, which was well known at the time of filing of the invention.

 With respect to claim 13, Lam in view of Kim make obvious the circuit of claim 12, wherein the current sources comprise a current mirror (Lam paragraph 52 and Fig 3A 222a or Fig 3B 222b).

-With respect to claim 14, Lam in view of Kim make obvious the circuit of claim 13, wherein the current mirror is configured to respond to a digital code (Kim Fig. 3C ICS<5:0>) corresponding to one or more of the enable signal, clock signal, and binary sequence (Lam paragraph 55).
+With respect to claim 14, Lam in view of Kim make obvious the circuit of claim 13, wherein the current mirror is configured to respond to digital codes (Kim Fig. 3C ICS<5:0>), each corresponding (Fig. 5 BOOST CURRENT is selected to correspond to the binary data sequence TXP).to particular transition patterns of the binary data sequence (Fig. 5 TXP).

 Conclusion